 Four Techniques to Make Butterfly Pea Flower Tea Properly

-Brew Butterfly Pea Flower Tea
+Brewing Butterfly Pea Flower Tea

-To start, bring a pot of water to a boil and then remove it from the heat to let it cool slightly.
+To start you should bring a pot of water to a boil and then remove it from the heat to let it cool slightly.
 This step is important because you don't want to burn the delicate tea leaves.
-Next, add a small handful of tea leaves to your teapot or infuser.
-If you're using an infuser, make sure to give the leaves plenty of room to expand so they can release their flavour properly.

-Steep Butterfly Pea Flower Tea
+Steeping Butterfly Pea Flower Tea

-Try mixing this tea with other things such as lemon juice to see how it changes colour, from blue to purple!
+Try mixing this tea with other things such as lemon juice to see how it changes colour from blue to purple!

-Infuse Butterfly Pea Flower Tea
+Infusing Butterfly Pea Flower Tea

-To make a strong infusion, use 2 grams of dried butterfly pea flowers per 100ml of water.
+To make a strong infusion use 2 grams of dried butterfly pea flowers per 100ml of water.
 This is around 2 heaped teaspoons.
-The longer you infuse this tea, the more potent your drink will be.
+The longer you infuse this tea the more potent your drink will be.
 Cover your tea cup while infusing to minimise the evaporation of the tea’s properties and oils.

 Cold Infusion Butterfly Pea Flower Tea

 You can also infuse it cold.
-This is especially preferable when creating culinary, edible, creations.
-For iced tea, cold brewing is best to avoid any bitterness.
-To cold brew, add 1 teaspoon of butterfly pea flowers per cup of water to a glass jar.
+This is especially preferable when creating culinary edible creations.
+For iced tea cold brewing is best to avoid any bitterness.
+To cold brew add 1 teaspoon of butterfly pea flowers per cup of water to a glass jar.
 Fill the rest of the way with cold water and stir.
-Let sit for at least 4 hours, up to 12 hours.
-Strain the tea into another jar or pitcher, and serve over ice.
-You can also add some sweetener, fresh fruit, or mint leaves to the tea if desired.

 1 comment